JordanHendersonMusic/JX-supercollider/README.md

 Therefore, JX also comes with a way to work with OSC mapping, where the mappings *themselves* can be sequenced and manipulated.
-Osc maps can then be considered as relationships between the different elements of the system, which are then sequenced, blended between, or otherwise manipulated.
+Osc maps can be considered relationships between the different elements of the system, which are then sequenced, blended between, or otherwise manipulated.

 Current, JX comes with 3 types of resource: